DavidFW1960/Aussie-Broadband-Usage-Meter/README.md

 ![Re-enter Options](usage_small.png)

 ## Username and Password
 The Username and Password are no longer stored (since version 0.71) as we obtain a cookie and refresh token as per the changelog.
-IF you change your password, the credentials will be invalidated and you will be prompted to go through the initial setup again.
+IF you change your password, you must run the clean script ABB-Clean.vbs and you will be prompted to go through the initial setup again.
 You will also be prompted to give the service a friendly name that will now be displayed on the skin as well.
+The scripts are located in the folder %HOMEPATH%\Documents\Rainmeter\Skins\ABBUsage\@Resources\Scripts

 ## Examples of skins
 The other sizer show identical information but are larger.